HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 After, go to the deviceManager script and set the "Used Device" setting matching your headset and the already set SDK.
 Now you should be way to go!
 If needed, start SteamVR and/or Varjo Base and plug in your headset.
 If everything is running (and you didn't forget to re-connect your controllers), feel free to start the template!

 ## Enable_XR Script
 This script is the most complicated script in the project.
 It loads the specific scripts and functionality for the headsets depending on the selected environment-type (see AR_VR_Toggle).
+There is a setting called Eye offset which is set to 1 by default (see noticable mentions).
+Notice that there are cases where in VR, 0 might be a better choice.

 ## AR_VR_Toggle Script
 Sets the environment-type and could be used by external scripts to change the environment during runtime.
 (Can also be used to change the environment for testing purposes during a live-preview.)